Panoramic and 3-Dimensional Images: Can they Detect Potential Carotid Artery Disease?

 Image courtesy and used with permission from Kalid Aziz, DDS, MS, and Lucinda J. Lyon, RDH, DDS, EdD.

 Panoramic (PAN) and three-dimensional radiographs such as cone beam computed tomography (CBCT) provides invaluable information for clinicians for various reasons.
-These types of imaging can be utilized daily in many types of dental practices, including general dentistry, endodontics, periodontics, oral surgery, dental imaging centers, and orthodontics.
+These types of imaging can be utilized daily for many kinds of dental practices, including general dentistry, endodontics, periodontics, oral surgery, dental imaging centers, and orthodontics.

-These images provide not only an enormous amount of dental information but also a patient’s overall health.
+PAN and CBCT images provide not only an enormous amount of dental information but also a patient’s overall health.
 They have the potential to alert the dental professional to a potentially life-threatening condition: carotid artery disease.

 Carotid Artery Disease

+Carotid artery disease (CAD) occurs when the arteries that supply blood and oxygen to the brain become clogged and/or narrowed due to plaque buildup within the artery.
 If left untreated, it can lead to debilitating consequences and, in some cases, death by way of a stroke.
-Stroke is the most common cause for permanent disability in the United States.1
+Stroke is a leading cause of death and permanent disability in the United States.1

 Carotid Artery © SciePro / Adobe Stock